DrkSephy/drksephy.github.io/_posts/2014-03-30-fireemblem.md

 ---

-<a style="color:red" href="http://drksephy.github.io//fireemblem/">Fire Emblem - Chronicles of the Abyss</a> is a JavaScript remake of Fire Emblem - Blazing Sword built on top of the <a style="color:red" href="http://impactjs.com/">ImpactJS Game Engine</a>, purely for educational purposes.
+<a style="color:#FC645F" href="https://github.com/chessmasterhong/WaterEmblem">Fire Emblem - Chronicles of the Abyss</a> is a JavaScript remake of Fire Emblem - Blazing Sword built on top of the <a style="color:#FC645F" href="http://impactjs.com/">ImpactJS Game Engine</a>, purely for educational purposes.
 The motivation for this project is to explore the capabilities of ImpactJS and push the boundaries of the engine, as well as to create a long-time favorite game.

 #### The Beginning

 Through my experiences with ImpactJS, this new project is out of the scope of the engine.
 ImpactJS was primarily built for side-scrolling platforming games, while Fire Emblem is a top-down turn based strategy role playing game in which the player controls an army of units (as opposed to a single player) against an enemy army with exceptional Artificial Intelligence.

-Before the project officially began as a group, <a style="color:red" href="https://github.com/chessmasterhong">one of my team members</a> started to work on the core battle system of the game - to see if it was feasible to build this game.
-After a month of hard work, it turned out that it was entirely possible to build this game, and that it would take an incredible amount of work.
+Before the project officially began as a group, <a style="color:#FC645F" href="https://github.com/chessmasterhong">one of my team members</a> started to work on the core battle system of the game - to see if it was feasible to build this game.
+After a month of hard work, it turned out that it was entirely possible to build this game, and that it would take an inc#FC645Fible amount of work.
 Nonetheless, we began on the second week of February after we assembled a team of 5.

 #### Features and Contributions

 At the beginning of this project, we knew that it would be a massive game to design.
-As such, a <a style="color:red" href="https://github.com/chessmasterhong/WaterEmblem/blob/master/notes/task_tree.txt"> task dependency tree </a> and <a style="color:red" href="https://github.com/chessmasterhong/WaterEmblem/blob/master/notes/roadmap.txt"> roadmap </a> were created to keep track of development and pre-requisites.
+As such, a <a style="color:#FC645F" href="https://github.com/chessmasterhong/WaterEmblem/blob/master/notes/task_tree.txt"> task dependency tree </a> and <a style="color:#FC645F" href="https://github.com/chessmasterhong/WaterEmblem/blob/master/notes/roadmap.txt">roadmap</a> were created to keep track of development and pre-requisites.

-My <a style="color:red" href="https://github.com/chessmasterhong/WaterEmblem/pulls?q=is%3Apr+author%3ADrkSephy+is%3Aclosed">contributions</a> to this project are listed below:
+My <a style="color:#FC645F" href="https://github.com/chessmasterhong/WaterEmblem/pulls?q=is%3Apr+author%3ADrkSephy+is%3Aclosed">contributions</a> to this project are listed below:

 <ul>
     <li> Shop system </li>